rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W12.md

 f(t_i) = f_i \quad \forall i
 $$

-The only other condition is that the function is a _polynomial_ when restriczed to any interval between the knots:
+The only other condition is that the function is a _polynomial_ when restricted to any interval between the knots:

 $$
 \text{for } t_i \leq t \leq t_{i+1}, \, f(t) = \sum_{j = 1}^d c_it^j =: p_i(t)